Travimadox/EEE3094S-2023/LAB3/REPORT/CH2.ControllerSimulation.md

 ### Controller Export and Simulation Parameters

-After optimising the controller parameters using MATLAB's PID Tuner, the tuned controller was seamlessly exported into our Simulink model to complete the KittiCopter system simulation.
+After optimising the controller parameters using MATLAB's Control System Designer, the tuned controller was seamlessly exported into our Simulink model to complete the KittiCopter system simulation.
 The Simulink model is illustrated in the figure below.

 ![Simulink Model](https://imgur.com/4PSFuFB.jpg)